snoussiStatistics/World-Trends-Challenge/README.md

 # World-Trends-Challenge
-Project Brief
+## Project Brief

 This project is about analysing some metrics of the world demographic data :
--Internet Usage
+Internet Usage, Birth Rate, Fertility Rate and Life Expectancy At Birth

--Birth Rate
+scatter-plot and graphical representations are presented in a presentations with insights.
--Fertility Rate
+Solutions and visualizations are with R Algorithm functions.

--Life Expectancy At Birth
+Hamza Snoussi.